Sensitivity, Affine Transforms and Quantum Communication Complexity: Introduction

 Observe that, though~\cref{ub:quantum:bs} does not answer~\cref{qc-equiv} in positive for all functions, we could show a class of Boolean function for which $\D(F)$ and $Q^*_{1/3}(F)$ are polynomially related.
 More specifically, we show this for the set of all Boolean functions $f$ such that there exists two distinct primes $p,q$ with $\deg_p(f)$ and $\deg_q(f)$ are sufficiently far apart (\cref{thm:qc-eq:spl}). \begin{theorem} Let $f:\zon \to \pmo$ with $F(x,y) = f(x \land y)$.
 Fix $0 < \epsilon < 1$.
 If there exists distinct primes $p$, $q$ such that $\deg_q(f) = \Omega ( \deg_p(f)^{\frac{2}{1-\epsilon}})$, then $\D(F) = O(Q^*_{1/3}(F)^{2/\epsilon})$. \end{theorem} By the result of Gopalan \etal (Theorem 1.2, \cite{GLS09}), any Boolean function $f$ with $\deg_p(f) = o(\log n)$ must have $\deg_q(f) = \Omega(n^{1-o(1)})$ thereby satisfying the condition of ~\cref{thm:qc-eq:spl}.
 Hence for all such functions, \cref{thm:qc-eq:spl} answers~\cref{qc-equiv} in positive.
 Observe that the same can also be derived from~\cref{thm:quant:lb}.

 \textbf{Alternation under Linear Transforms :} We now restrict our study to linear transforms.
-Again, the aim is to design special linear transforms which transforms the parameters of interest for us.
+Again, in this context, the aim is to design special linear transforms for the parameters of interest.
 In particular, in this case, we show linear transforms for which we can upper bound the alternation of the original function in terms of the sensitivity of the resulting function.
 More precisely, we prove the following lemma: \begin{lem} For any $f:\F_2^n \to \zo$, there exists an invertible linear transform $L: \F_2^n \to \F_2^n$ such that for $g(x) = f(L(x))$, \end{lem}

-We show an application of the above result in the context of sensitivity.
-Nisan and Szegedy~\cite{NS92} showed that for any Boolean function $f$, $\sens(f) \le 2\deg(f)^2$.
+We show an application of the above result in the context of the parameter sensitivity.
+Nisan and Szegedy~\cite{NS94} showed that for any Boolean function $f$, $\sens(f) \le 2\deg(f)^2$.
 However, the situation is quite different for $\degtwo(f)$ - noticing that for $f$ being parity on $n$ variables, $\degtwo(f)=1$ and $\sens(f)=n$ - the gap can even be unbounded.
 Though parity may appear as a corner case, there are other functions like the Boolean inner product function\footnote{$\INP_n(x_1,x_2,\ldots,x_n,y_1,y_2,\ldots,y_n) = \sum_i x_iy_i \mod 2$} $\IP_n$ whose $\F_2$-degree is constant while sensitivity is $\Omega(n)$ thereby ruling out the possibility that $\sens(f) \le \degtwo(f)^2$.
-It is known that if $f$ is not the parity on $n$ variables (or its negation), $\degtwo(f) \le \log \sps(f)$~\cite{BC99,GOSSW09}.
-Hence, as a structural question about the two parameters, we ask : for $f$ other than the parity function, is it true that $\sens(f) \le \poly(\log \sps(f))$.
-Observe that $\IP_n$ has high sparsity and hence does not rule this out.
-We use~\cref{alt-sens-lt}, which is in the theme of studying alternation and sensitivity in the context of linear transformations, to improve this gap and show that there is a family of functions where this gap is exponential.
+It is known that if $f$ is not the parity on $n$ variables (or its negation), $\degtwo(f) \le \log \sps(f)$~\cite{BC99,GOSSW11}.
+Hence, as a structural question about the two parameters, we ask : for $f$ other than the parity function, is it true that $\sens(f) \le \poly(\log \sps(f))$.\footnote{Observe that functions like $\IP_n$ though have low $\F_2$-degree similar to parity however have high sparsity and hence does not rule this out.} In fact, the Sensitivity Theorem (\cref{sens:thm}) by~\cite{H19} implies that for every Boolean function $f$, $\log \sps(f) = O(\sens(f)^2)$.
+Hence, if we could answer our question in affirmative, it would imply that $\sens(f)$ and $\log \sps(f)$ are polynomially related.
+We use~\cref{alt-sens-lt}, which is in the theme of studying alternation and sensitivity in the context of linear transformations, to show that this is not the case, by exhibiting a family of functions where the gap is exponential.

 \begin{theorem} There exists a family of functions $\set{g_k\mid k \in \N}$ such that \end{theorem}